Freedom Party of Austria: Other regions

 The party's views on the United States and the Middle East have evolved over time.
-Despite the anti-American views of some right-wing forums in the 1970s and 1980s (that chiefly were rooted in worries over US cultural expansion and hegemonic role in world politics at the expense of Europe), the FPÖ were more positively inclined towards the United States under Haider's leadership in the late 1980s and 1990s.
-However, this changed in 2003 following Haider visiting Saddam Hussein on the eve of the Iraq War; he subsequently condemned US foreign policy and derided George W. Bush as not being very different from Hussein.
-This move was strongly criticised by the FPÖ, which was part of the then-current government.
+Despite the anti-American views of some right-wing forums in the 1970s and 1980s, chiefly rooted in worries over US cultural expansion and hegemonic role in world politics at the expense of Europe, the FPÖ were more positively inclined towards the United States under Haider's leadership in the late 1980s and 1990s.
+However, this changed in 2003 after Haider visited Saddam Hussein on the eve of the Iraq War; he subsequently condemned US foreign policy and derided US president George W. Bush as not being very different from Hussein.
+This move was strongly criticised by the FPÖ, which was then part of the government.
 Nevertheless, in the mid- to late 2000s, the FPÖ too criticised US foreign policy as promoted by Bush, which it saw as leading to increased levels of violence in the Middle East.
 The party also became more critical of Israel's part in the Israel–Palestine conflict.

 By 2010, under Heinz-Christian Strache's leadership, the party became more supportive of Israel.
 In December 2010, the FPÖ (along with the representatives of like-minded rightist parties) visited Israel, where they issued the "Jerusalem Declaration", which affirmed Israel's right to exist and defend itself, particularly against Islamic terror.
-The party also recognises Jerusalem as Israel's capital.
+The party recognises Jerusalem as Israel's capital.
 At the FPÖ's invitation, Israeli Druze MK Ayoob Kara of the Likud party subsequently visited Vienna.
-After the October 7 attacks, FPÖ leader Kickl expressed unequivocal support for Israel's right to self defense and called for Austria to advocate for Israel within the EU by opposing resolutions critical of Israel and supporting Israeli security measures.
-Kickl declined to back a ceasefire in the Gaza war, stating, "As long as the terrorists of Hamas hold Israeli hostages captive, a ceasefire is unlikely", though he supported an Austrian role in negotiations between the Israelis and Palestinians for a two-state solution.
+After the October 7 2023 attacks, FPÖ leader Kickl expressed unequivocal support for Israel's right to self-defense, and called for Austria to advocate for Israel within the EU by opposing resolutions critical of Israel and supporting Israeli security measures.
+Kickl declined to back a ceasefire in the Gaza war, stating, "As long as the terrorists of Hamas hold Israeli hostages captive, a ceasefire is unlikely".
+He also supported an Austrian role in negotiations between the Israelis and Palestinians for a two-state solution.

 Strache, at about the same time, said he wanted to meet with the front figures of the American Tea Party movement (which he described as "highly interesting").